Erdogan says Turkey could approve Sweden's NATO membership if Europeans 'clear the way' for Turkey's EU bid - ExBulletin

 Erdogan says Turkey could approve Sweden’s NATO membership if Europeans ‘clear the way’ for Turkey’s EU bid

-VILNIUS, Lithuania — Turkish President Recep Tayyip Erdogan on Monday introduced a new condition for approving Sweden’s NATO membership, calling on European countries to pave the way for Turkey’s membership of the European Union.
+VILNIUS, Lithuania (AP) Turkish President Recep Tayyip Erdogan has said his country could approve Sweden’s NATO membership if European nations pave the way for Turkey’s bid to join the European Union.

-Erdogan’s surprise announcement ahead of his departure for a NATO summit in the Lithuanian capital added further uncertainty to Sweden’s bid to become the alliance’s 32nd member, which Turkey initially blocked, saying that Sweden was too soft on Kurdish militants and other groups that Ankara sees as security threats.

-It was the first time that Erdogan linked his country’s ambition to join the EU with Sweden’s efforts to become a NATO member.
+Erdogan, whose country has delayed its final approval of Sweden’s NATO membership, made the comments in Ankara on Monday before heading to the alliance summit in Vilnius, Lithuania.

-Turkey has been waiting at the door of the European Union for more than 50 years now, and almost all NATO member countries are now members of the European Union, Erdogan told reporters in Istanbul.
-I make this appeal to those countries which have kept Turkey waiting at the gates of the European Union for more than 50 years.
+Turkey has been waiting at the door of the European Union for more than 50 years now, and almost all NATO member countries are now members of the European Union.
+I make this appeal to those countries that have kept Turkey waiting at the gates of the European Union for more than 50 years, Erdogan said.

+The leaders of the Solomon Islands and China have vowed to expand relations that have fueled unease in Washington and Australia over Beijing’s influence in the South Pacific.

+According to Egypt’s statistics bureau, the country’s annual inflation rate hit a record high, hitting 36.8 percent last month from 33.7 percent in May.

 Come and pave the way for Turkey’s accession to the European Union.
 When you pave the way for Turkey, well pave the way for Sweden like we did for Finland, he added.